 My recommendation is to add 300-600 words of good quality content in this introduction.
 Whatever you write, avoid fluff content.
 It needs to be good content that makes sense and is useful to visitors.
 Also make sure you include (variations of) the keyword.

-Make this introduction easy to read, add bullet lists, use bold and italic formatting, and so on.
+Make this introduction easy to read, and perhaps add some formatting such as bullet lists.

 Add one or more images

 It’s good practice to include at least one image that perfectly reflects the topic of the category.
-The ALT tag needs to include (a variation of) the keyword.
-Don’t forget the ALT tag!
+Make sure you include an alt tag with each image.

-Also make sure that you have one image configured as the featured image so that social media channels such as Facebook know which image to use when the category URL is being shared.
+Also make sure you have one image configured as the featured image, so that social media platforms such as Facebook and Twitter know which image to use when the category URL is being shared.

 Use header tags

-If your introduction ends up being quite long, make sure to use paragraphs with appropriate headers wrapped in H2 and H3 tags.
+If your introduction ends up being quite long, make sure you use paragraphs with appropriate H2 or H3 headers.

 Add links to blog posts within the category